lwhite1/arrow-table/Table.md

 LocalDateTime tsObject = cursor.getTimeStampMicroObj();
 ```

+The exception to this naming scheme is for complex vector types (List, Map, Schema, Union, DenseUnion, and ExtensionType).
+These always return objects rather than primitives so no "Obj" extension is required.
+It is expected that some users may subclass Cursor to add getters that are more specific to their needs.

 #### Reading VarChars and LargeVarChars

 Strings in arrow are represented as byte arrays, encoded with a particular Charset object.
 There are two ways to handle Charset in the getters.
 One uses the default Charset; the other takes a charset as an argument to the getter: